IBM/powerai-counting-cars/README.md

 ## Flow
 1. Upload a video using the PowerAI Vision web UI.
-2. Use auto-labeling and train a model.
+2. Use automatic labeling and train a model.
 3. Deploy the model to create a PowerAI Vision inference API.
 4. Use a Jupyter Notebook to detect, track, and count cars in a video.